-Should any concerns arise in relation to any child in relation to their safety and welfare ----Helston Community College will follow the same procedures as outlined within this policy and liaise with the DSL initially.
+Should any concerns arise in relation to any child in relation to their safety and welfare the school will follow the same procedures as outlined within this policy and liaise with the DSL initially.

-6.12 Online safety (including cyber crime)
+6.11 Online safety (including cyber crime)

-<KCSIE 2023 Part 2 paragraphs 135 - 138 inclusive highlights key areas to consider, please include in online safety policy.>
+KCSIE 2024 Part 2 paragraphs 137 highlights key areas to consider, please include in online safety policy.

-Helston Community College_take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the School's Online Safety and Data Security Policy and the Acceptable User Poicy for staff.
+Helston Community College takes online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to our online safety policy and the acceptable user policy for staff.